brown-band/website/README.md

 - `design-decisions.md`: see the bottom of this file
 - `eleventy.config.js`, `eleventy-book.config.js`: configuration files for Eleventy.
 See the comments inside the files, as well as [Eleventy's docs](https://www.11ty.dev/docs/config/) for more details.
 - `jsconfig.json`: used to configure TypeScript language features for editor integration (we’re not actually using TypeScript at this point, but the autocomplete it provides is sometimes helpful)
-- `package.json`, `package-lock.json`: lists the packages used by the website (both on the frontend and on the backend), and defines the scripts accessible using `npm run`.
+- `package.json`, `pnpm-lock.yaml`: lists the packages used by the website (both on the frontend and on the backend), and defines the scripts accessible using `pnpm`.
   - the convention I’ve tried to maintain is that packages from which one or more files are copied into `public/` during the build process get installed as `dependencies`, and everything else gets installed into `devDependencies`.
 - `README.md`: congrats, you’ve found this file!